opendcs/opendcs/docs/source/start-routingspec.rst

 The Transport Medium window may look different depending on which Medium Type is selected.
-For example, when the "Medium Type" is set to "goes-self-timed", then the bottom of the window populates with fields relevant to GOES, such as channel number, transmittion time, transmition duration, and transmit interval.
+For example, when the "Medium Type" is set to "goes-self-timed", then the bottom of the window populates with fields relevant to GOES, such as channel number, transmission time, transmission duration, and transmit interval.

 **IMPORTANT NOTE**: Transport medium IDs can only be attributed to one platform.
 Therefore, if there is more than one message type or source